symb1ant/DietPlanner/README.md

 ## Description

-Todo: Setup instructions, breakdown of the project and it's architecure, considerations for future development, etc.
+Todo: Setup instructions, breakdown of the project and it's architecture, considerations for future development, etc.